pbrandwijk/pbrandwijk.github.io/_posts/2023-03-11-fix-expressvpn-settings-with-networkmanager.md

 ```
 There are no longer any cyphers that use this property, so it has been removed.
 You can either remove it directly in the config file, remove it from the `ovpn` file before importing, or open the GUI of NetworkManager (Settings -> Network) and uncheck the setting under Identity -> Advanced.

+After this change I was able to connect to the VPN.
+The keysize property did not cause issues on my Ubuntu 22.04 installation, because that uses OpenVPN 2.5.5 where this property still exists.
+What I do not understand is why the VPN worked perfectly on 22.04 without the additional settings as provided by ExpressVPN.

 ## Resources
 - [OpenVPN giving an error][superuser]